 1. Your driver’s license is still valid – but you need to request a DOL hearing right away.

 If your driver’s license was valid before your DUI arrest, you can still legally drive a motor vehicle unless you are (1) convicted in court, or (2) you fail to request a hearing or you lose your driver hearing.
-It is critical to request a hearing with the DOL no later than 20 days from the date of your arrest.
+If you were arrested on or after January 1, 2019, it is critical to request a hearing with the DOL no later than 7 days from the date you received notice of the DOL’s intent to suspend or revoke your license.
+This deadline could be as early as seven days after the date of your arrest.
 If you fail to do so, you will waive that right and automatically lose your driver’s license.
 In most cases, your hearing will occur within 60 to 90 days of the date of arrest, which will give you plenty of time to prepare a defense and address any collateral consequences that may come from a potential license suspension.
 So, take a deep breath – if you’re like most people, your license is currently valid but you will need to take steps to keep it that way.

 2. If this is your first DUI, you will most likely be released by the court at your first appearance.